Welcome to the Metro Bistrot!

 (508) 764-2073 (bistrot)

 176 Main Street

 Wed-fri 6 — 9 PM

 The Metro Bistrot is located at the Wells Plaza on 176 Main Street, Southbridge, Massachusetts, just ten minutes away from Interstate 84 and the Mass Pike in Sturbridge, Massachusetts.

 We are open Tuesday thru Friday from 11:30 am to 2:30 pm, and on Wednesday, Thursday, and Friday evenings from 6 to 9 pm and Saturday from 5 to 9 pm.
 We are closed on Sunday and Monday.

-We do not have a wine and beer license, but customers are encouraged to bring wine because in France it is an integral part of eating at a bistrot.
+We do not have a wine and beer license, but customers are encouraged to bring wine.
+In France drinking wine with a meal is an integral part of eating at a bistrot.
 We recommend the wines at Colonial Spirits in Southbridge (there is a special Metro Bistrot display with recommended wines), Marty's in Dudley, Yankee Spirits in Sturbridge, or Pomfret Spirits in Pomfret, Connecticut to find reasonably priced French wines compatible with our food.
 Of course there is also nothing wrong with just bringing your favorite wine no matter where it is from.

-We accept all major credit cards (i.e. Visa, MasterCard, Amex, and Discover).
+We accept all major credit cards (i.e. Visa, MasterCard, and Amex).